-We have no shareholders or members and our affairs are administered by our Board of Directors in accordance with our Articles of Incorporation and our Bylaws and operating policies adopted by our Board of Directors or CEO.
-Our Board of Directors is elected by the General Board of the Wesleyan Church and meets regularly one time per year.
-Our Board transacts business at other times during the year by telephone conference call, facsimile transmission, regular mail or by electronic mail.
-Purchasing

-Investments does not entitle you to an equity interest in us and does not give you the right to vote on or participate in any corporate meetings or matters.
+We have no shareholders or members and our affairs are administered by our Board of Directors in accordance with our Articles of Incorporation and our Bylaws and operating policies adopted by our Board of Directors, CEO or management.
+Our Board of Directors is elected by the General Board of The Wesleyan Church and meets regularly one time per year.
+Our Board transacts business at other times during the year by telephone conference call, video conference call, facsimile transmission, regular mail or by electronic mail.
+Purchasing Investments does not entitle you to an equity interest in us and does not give you the right to vote on or participate in any corporate meetings or matters.